louiseiyengar/directwines/README.md

 # Project for Direct wines

-The project required two pages that called api and displayed results:
+The project required two pages that called API's and displayed results:

 The project can be viewed on github pages:

 For the wine cases API:
 https://louiseiyengar.github.io/directwines/

 For the Zip Code API:
 https://louiseiyengar.github.io/directwines/#/zip